-Korman's heirs received little monetary compensation but were given a massive amount of large-format negatives.
+Korman's heirs received no monetary compensation but were given a massive amount of large-format negatives.
 The collection was much too large to store so the decision was made to keep approximately 600, which were packed away, not to be seen for almost half a century.

 Then, by a most unusual set of circumstances connections were made with outside sources, and the inheritance was resurrected.
 The negatives were pulled from the dusty boxes in the closet and over a period of 12 months, meticulously scanned and archived.
 It's a portion of these 600+ images that populate the galleries on this web site.